 A Group-wide EqualVoice Experts List was created last year as a search tool for use by all journalists at Ringier and Ringier Axel Springer Switzerland.

-An EqualVoice magazine will also be launched this year, and a Switzerland-wide photo challenge will contribute to breaking down stereotypes by depicting the reality of our life in Switzerland – which is a great deal more colourful and diverse than it seems when seen through the eyes of media.
+Our first EqualVoice Magazine was launched this September, and a Switzerland-wide photo challenge will contribute to breaking down stereotypes by depicting the reality of our life in Switzerland – which is a great deal more colourful and diverse than it seems when seen through the eyes of media.
 What you can see, you can be – which is why we need both male and female role models.

 The prestigious Advisory Board is made up of David Allemann (CEO and co-founder of On), Pascale Baeriswyl (diplomat and Head of the Permanent Mission of Switzerland to the United Nations), Yann Borgstedt (entrepreneur and founder of the Womanity Foundation), Nicole Burth (Head of Communication Services at Swiss Post), Regula Bührer Fecker (advertising executive and co-founder of Rod Kommunikation), Ingrid Deltenre (media manager), Tanja Grandits («Chef of the Year 2020»), Dr Sabine Keller-Busse (President Personal and Corporate Banking at UBS and President UBS Switzerland), Carolina Müller-Möhl (President of the Müller-Möhl Foundation), Simona Scarpaleggia (Global CEO of EDGE Strategy), Franziska Tschudi Sauber (CEO of Weidmann Holding AG) Christiane zu Salm (media entrepreneur and advisor) and Petra Ehmann (Global Lead for Product Partnerships of Innovation Technology Augmented Reality at Google Switzerland).